christably/Portfolio-2/README.md

 Welcome to the official portfolio of **Christabel Aidoo**, a resourceful Full-Stack Developer with a passion for programming, design, and AI-powered content creation.

-This project is a personal website built to showcase Christabel's skills, experience, and projects using a clean, professional **black and gold** theme.
+This project is a personal website built to showcase my skills, experience, and projects using a clean, professional **black and gold** theme.

 ---